SunCreep/Unknown/README.md

-# Unknown - is an multiplayer interactive fiction game based on discord features.
+# Unknown - is a multiplayer interactive fiction game based on discord features.
 - Unknown.py is a main program.
 In last versions probably will be divided in few others and spread among few bots, to decrease load on discord API, since it cant work fast enough.
 - Languages dir contains json files for each language used on server.
 Files itself contains storytelling lines.
 - Quests dir is on test righnow.
 In future will be used to store quest variables